 If we need more information, you may also be asked to participate in an interview.

 When you submit your application, you will need to provide supporting documents.
 Information about the type of evidence we need is in the evidence requirements information sheet.

 Can I choose what type of social housing I want?

 Yes.
-Whenever you apply for social housing, you can choose to receive offers of social housing properties from any social housing provider or from FACS only or only from community housing providers participating in Housing Pathways.
+Whenever you apply for social housing, you can choose to receive offers of social housing properties from any social housing provider or from DCJ only or only from community housing providers participating in Housing Pathways.
 You will be asked to make this choice during the application process.

 Some locations may only have one social housing provider.
 If you want to live in these locations, you may not be able to choose the type of social housing you want.